timroster/multi-tenancy-documentation/documentation/serverless-via-ibm-code-engine/ce-setup-create-the-instances.md

-# Initial setup
+# Getting started with the example application

-The initial setup is only for the serverless part in Code Engine, with the objective to provide you an initial understanding of the application and providing a working environment with the example application and it components.
+The getting setup is **only** for the **serverless** part with **Code Engine**!

+The is objective to provide you a getting started to basic understanding of the achiteture of the sample application with running instances.

 The image shows simplified what we are doing during the `Getting Started`.

 ![](../images/initial_automated_setup_for_serverless/multi-Tenancy-installation.png)

-Here is an additional overview of the needed tasks to be automated.
+Here is an additional overview of tasks we automated for you with the getting started related to the diagram above.

 * Create Code Engine projects